 If you need to do a big project like launch a new website design or rebrand your company, it’s also critical to make an annual marketing budget so you know what you have left for monthly initiatives.

 Research The Competition and Your Industry

 Your marketing budget will also depend on the competitive nature of your industry and digital marketing trends.
-If you want to overtake a competitor in SEO rankings or stand out among a competitor with a strong social media game, you’ll need to invest more to catch up, keep up, and shine.
+Do you want to overtake a competitor in SEO rankings?
+Do you aim to stand out among a competitor with a strong social media game?
+Either way, you’ll need to invest more to catch up, keep up, and shine.
 That being said, you can only invest what you have.
 Which brings us to our next point…

 Prioritize and Focus

 Unless you have an unlimited budget to spend on marketing, you probably can’t afford to establish a presence on every single marketing channel.
 Even if you do have all the money in the world, you probably don’t need to spend with reckless abandon either.
 Whatever your budget, you should focus on your business goals to determine your priorities.
 Some questions to determine this should be:

 - Who is my target demographic and where do they hang out online?
 That’s where you should focus your marketing dollars.